 In principle, the uncertainty could be evaluated more thoroughly through ensemble methods, i.e. by drawing a randomized ensemble of model realizations perturbing input data sets and model parameters according to provided uncertainty characteristic of these data sets.
 This has been demonstrated in the study by Langer et al. (2013) for a site in Northern Siberia.
 However, the problem is that permafrost areas are mainly situated in high latitudes and in high mountain areas, for which characterizations of uncertainties of input data sets are often not applicable.
 This has been demonstrated for MODIS land surface temperature for which much higher uncertainties have been found in Arctic settings compared for benchmark sites typically located in mid-latitudes (Westermann et al. 2011; 2012; Østby et al., 2013).
-Therefore, automatic uncertainty characterization based on provided uncertainties of input data sets (e.g. land surface temperature or landcover) for permafrost sites, but a comprehensive evaluation is not possible due to the scarcity of validation sites for many parameters.
+Therefore, automatic uncertainty characterization based on provided uncertainties of input data sets cannot provide meaningful characterization of uncertainties for the Permafrost ECV products.
+In a few cases, it could be possible to establish additional uncertainty benchmarks of input data sets (e.g. land surface temperature or landcover) for permafrost sites, but a comprehensive evaluation is not possible due to the scarcity of validation sites for many parameters.